Buffer vs Hootsuite: Which Social Media Scheduler Is Better? (2026)

 Does Buffer have a free plan?

 Yes.
 Buffer offers a free plan that includes 3 social channels with up to 10 scheduled posts per channel.
-It's limited but functional for solo creators just starting out.
-Hootsuite removed its free plan entirely in 2023, though it offers a 30-day trial.
+As of 2026 it also includes the AI Assistant (with a weekly suggestion limit).
+Hootsuite removed its free plan in 2023 and still doesn't offer one, though it provides a 30-day trial.

 Can Hootsuite do social listening?